 Step 1: Detect Your Credit Card Company in QuickBooks Online

-- Fill in the name of the credit card company to check you are eligible to link to QuickBooks Online
+🔹 Fill in the name of the credit card company to check if you are eligible to link to QuickBooks Online

 Step 2: Log Into the Credit Card

-- Once signed in, then you might get a prompt from the bank side asking you the confirmation that you need to share the banking details with Intuit and also display a description of the information to be shared
+🔹 You need to share the banking details with Intuit and also display a description of the information to be shared.

-- Now you have returned to the QuickBooks, there will appear the list of accounts related to bank or credit card
+🔹 Now you have returned to QuickBooks, there will appear the list of accounts related to bank or credit card

-- Choose the bank account or accounts that you need to connect to Chart of Accounts
+🔹 Choose the bank account or accounts that you need to connect to the Chart of Accounts

-- If your checking account and the credit accounts belong to the same bank then you can link then both
+🔹 If your checking account and the credit accounts belong to the same bank then you can link them both

-- It will appear a drop-down button listed with all the bank accounts linked with Chart of Account
+🔹 It will appear a drop-down button listed with all the bank accounts linked with the Chart of Account

-- In case you have already included the credit card account into the Chart of Accounts, then click on it
+🔹 In case you have already included the credit card account in the Chart of Accounts, then click on it

 Creating a New Credit Card Account in the Chart of Accounts

 🔹 Locate Add New button and click on it

 🔹 It will display a prompt to provide the required information for adding an account to the Chart of Accounts